George Washington's crossing of the Delaware River: Washington's army

 A 1777 map of the Delaware River area by William Faden depicting the route Washington and his Continental Army troops made during the complex and covert crossing of the river.
-There is no apostrophe in "the king's troops," although that was due to the lack of standardization.
-The rule regarding possessives had not yet been universally adopted.

 Washington encamped his Continental Army near McConkey's Ferry in present-day Upper Makefield Township, not far from the crossing site.
 Washington at first took quarters across the river from Trenton, but on December 15 he moved his headquarters to the home of William Keith in present-day Upper Makefield Township so he was closer to his forces.
 When Washington's army first arrived at McConkey's Ferry, the Continental Army had between 4,000 and 6,000 men, but approximately 1,700 were unfit for duty and needed hospital care.
 In the retreat across New Jersey, Washington lost precious supplies and also lost contact with two important divisions of the Continental Army.

 Two of Washington's top generals were potentially poised to aid Washington in the crossing and attack.
 Horatio Gates was in the Hudson River Valley.
 Charles Lee was in western New Jersey, where he had 2,000 Continental Army troops under his command.
 Washington ordered both generals to join him, but Gates was delayed by heavy snows in transit to McConkey's Ferry, and Lee, who did not have a high opinion of Washington, delayed following repeated orders, and remained on the British flank near Morristown.

 Other problems hampered Washington's forces.
-Many of his troop's enlistments were due to expire at the end of 1776, then only a week away, and many of them were inclined to leave the Continental Army when their commission ended.
+Many of his troops' enlistments were due to expire at the end of 1776, then only a week away, and many of them were inclined to leave the Continental Army when their commission ended.
 Several Continental Army troops deserted prior to expiration of their enlistment commitment.

 The pending loss of forces, the series of lost battles, the loss of New York, and the resulting flight of the Continental Army and many New Yorkers from the British, led some in the Second Continental Congress in Philadelphia to begin doubting the war's direction under Washington's leadership.
 But Washington persisted, successfully procuring supplies and dispatching men to recruit new members for the Continental Army, which was successful partly because of British and Hessian soldiers' drunken behavior while in New Jersey and Pennsylvania.

 The losses at Fort Lee placed a heavy toll on Washington and the Continental Army.
 When they evacuated their forts, they were forced to leave behind critical supplies and munitions.
 Many troops were killed or taken prisoner, and the morale of the remaining troops suffered even further.
 Few believed that Washington and the Continental Army could win the war and gain independence.